cargo-bins/cargo-binstall/SIGNING.md

 ## Just-in-time signing

-To reduce the risk of a key being stolen, this scheme supports just-in-time signing.
+To reduce the risk of a key being stolen, this scheme supports just-in-time or "keyless" signing.
 The idea is to generate a keypair when releasing, use it for signing the packages, save the key in the Cargo.toml before publishing to a registry, and then discard the private key when it's done.
 That way, there's no key to steal nor to store securely, and every release is signed by a different key.
 And because crates.io is immutable, it's impossible to overwrite the key.